JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 Campaigners fighting against the demolition and redevelopment of the Elephant and Castle shopping centre have demanded that the University of the Arts London (UAL) withdraw from [the controversial scheme](http://35percent.org/uptheelephant/).
 The demand was made in an [open letter](https://southwarknotes.wordpress.com/2020/07/27/elephant-shopping-centre-university-of-the-arts-london-displaced-traders-and-black-lives-matter/) to the UAL's Rector, Sir Nigel Carrington.

 UAL’s London College of Communication (LCC) is to benefit from [a new campus in the development](https://www.arts.ac.uk/about-ual/press-office/stories/new-ual-campus-at-the-heart-of-proposals-for-elephant-and-castle-town-centre-regeneration), after its current premises are demolished.
 The shopping centre is due to be closed at the end of September 2020.
-UAL a key stakeholder, along with developer Delancey and a signatory of the s106 legal contract that underpins the development.
+UAL is a key stakeholder, along with developer Delancey and a signatory of the s106 legal contract that underpins the development.

 ## Fifty traders with nowhere to go

 Campaigners wrote to Sir Nigel Carrington in response to UAL’s publication of a [statement in respect of the Black Live Matter](https://www.arts.ac.uk/about-ual/press-office/stories/black-lives-matter) protests taking place across the world.
-In their statement, UAL declares:
+In its statement, UAL declares:

 _“We aim to build our anti-racism commitments through collective engagement into actions that make a meaningful difference.”_